Sharing Excess Warehouse App

-I redesigned the internal tool of Sharing Excess - a nonprofit addressing the issue of food insecurity in the United States - to streamline their process of working with input and output data in the warehouse, which significantly shortened the process, minimized human errors, and increased workers' productivity.
+I redesigned the internal tool of Sharing Excess - a nonprofit addressing the issue of food insecurity in the United States - to streamline their work process in the warehouse, which increased workers' productivity by at least 50% and minimized human errors by 75%.

 Timeline